martinfleis/phd-thesis/source/10_Existing approaches to classification of urban form.md

 6. Detailed
 7. Scalable

-Exhaustive model covers all entities within the set, meaning that there should not be unlabelled cases in the resulting taxonomy.
-Mutual exclusivity ensures that no entity is at the same time member of more than one class to minimise ambiguities.
-Empirical nature ensures the data-driven nature of the classification limiting the potential bias in the derivation of *concepts* and dependency on the expert knowledge to assess each entity.
-Structurally, the model should be hierarchical to allow flexibility of its reading, unavailable for flat options.
-Comprehensiveness entails the number of dimensions, or descriptors, used to cluster entities.
+An *exhaustive* model covers all entities within the set, meaning that there should not be unlabelled cases in the resulting taxonomy. *Mutual exclusivity* ensures that no entity is at the same time member of more than one class to minimise ambiguities. *Empirical* nature ensures the data-driven nature of the classification limiting the potential bias in the derivation of *concepts* and dependency on the expert knowledge to assess each entity.
+Structurally, the model should be *hierarchical* to allow flexibility of its reading, unavailable for flat options. *Comprehensiveness* entails the number of dimensions, or descriptors, used to cluster entities.
 The selection of dimensions can be easily biased and negatively influence the resulting taxonomy.
 By implementing the large number of dimensions (trying to be as inclusive as possible), such a possibility can be effectively minimised [@sneath1973].
-The classification of urban form should also be detailed in terms of spatial granularity, meaning that labels should be assigned to individual plots or buildings rather than districts or cities.
-Finally, the model should be scalable.
-This is both technical and conceptual requirement, which should ensure that the same model can be used to classify small town and large metropolitan areas.
+The classification of urban form should also be *detailed* in terms of spatial granularity, meaning that labels should be assigned to individual plots or buildings rather than districts or cities.
+Finally, the model should be *scalable*.
+This is both technical and conceptual requirement, which should ensure that the same model can be used to classify small town and large metropolitan areas. ==might expand a bit to add a sentence or two to each point==

+A classification model which would adhere to these seven principles is not currently available in the published literature.
+However, the spectrum of existing approaches is wide and all of the points have been addressed in various works.
+However, not all at the same time.

 ## Spectrum of classification models
+- *The diffusion between approaches is minimal, even thought conceptually focus on the same questions. ==explain scope ignoring purely qualitative methods==*

-- *There are two main branches of science focusing on urban form classification, which are surprisingly separated from each other - remote sensing and urban morphology.
-The diffusion between approaches is minimal, even thought conceptually focus on the same questions. ==explain scope ignoring purely qualitative methods==*
+There are two main branches of science focusing on urban form classification, which are surprisingly separated from each other - remote sensing and urban morphology.
+The diffusion between them is minimal, even thought both conceptually focus on the similar questions.
+Urban morphologists tend to prefer to work with the elements of urban form directly and build the classification from the constituents parts of urban form upwards (as in @dibble2017).
+They need to identify buildings, plots or blocks first, identify the structural features, and then they describe and classify them.
+On the other hand, remote sensing research usually do not dwell into the detail of individual elements, but rather tries to capture the whole pattern directly (REF).
+The other approach is to extract the elements first, as in REF, but then  the methodology is essentially two-step, starting with remote sensing in the extraction part and finishing with morphological analysis of extracted elements in the second.
+Even though both fields approach the topic differently, there are some similar concepts, although currently unlinked.

+Following sections provide an overview of recurring concepts stemming mostly from the field of remote sensing, which is more established and organised than urban morphometrics, with links to more traditional morphological analysis.
+It does not include concepts derived from traditional qualitative urban morphology as it is not within the scope of this research.

 ### Recurring concepts
 - *Few concepts are quite established and worth exploring their characteristics.*

+Three partially linked concepts are recurring in the literature - Urban Structural Types (UST), Land Cover (LC) classification and Local Climate Zone (LCZ) classification.

 - ==link those to the definitions above==